xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 Not very useful.
 And at this scale we also need to take into account even the complexity of the multiplication itself!
 (Because arbitrary precision numbers.)
-Maybe we could do some smart pairing to keep that at minimum, but let's try something more fun!
+Maybe we could do some smart pairing to keep that to a minimum, but let's try something more fun!

 ## A Log-ical Sidestep

-In the wild we won't care about absolute precision (and later on we'll be just comparing things during searches for various things), so there is a fun side step we can do: move to a logarithmic space!
+In the wild, we won't care about absolute precision (and later on we'll just be comparing things during searches for various things), so there is a fun sidestep we can do: move to a logarithmic space!
 (For the rest of the article we'll use log to mean logarithm with base e.)

 Logarithms are cool because: